mirob2005/Light_Wave/README.txt

 * The project extends my CPSC 566 Final Project Reflective Shadow Map extension with a test implementation

 * This test implementation will attempt to model the global illumination in the scene more like a wave rather than a point light source

+*This is done by using 6485 virtual directional lights positioned outward from the primary directional light.
+They are distributed evenly using angles of 5 degrees around the Z axis of the primary light (360/5 = 72) Angles of 5 degrees around the Y axis (90/5 = 18)
+And the vertical ray <0,-1,0> (1)
+72*18+1 = 1297 rays of lights with 5 lights distributed down each ray with increasingly higher attenuation 1297*5 = 6485

+Therefore, performance could be increased and quality (number of lights) decreased by decreasing the number of lights on each ray
+OR by increasing the angles betweens lights from 5 to >5.
+This has not been tested to find an optimal number of lights with performance gains considered.

+TODO:
+1) Decrease power of indirect lighting, images are currently looking overexposed.
+2) Test performance gains with quality tradeoff by decreasing the number of lights either by increasing the angles or decreasing the number of lights per ray.

 * The program computes and outputs the: (tentative) (from view of camera):
 	* color image (with shadows by shadow maps) with direct and indirect lighting